nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 ### <a name="publish-non-variable-draft"></a> Publish Non Variable Draft
 #### <a name="publish-non-variable-draft-endpoint"></a> /publish/&lt;non-variable-draft-concept-id&gt;/&lt;native-id&gt;

-Non variable drafts can be published, i.e. ingested into CMR as non variable concept, through the non variable draft publishing endpoint.
+All drafts can be published, i.e. ingested into the CMR as a new concept through the publishing endpoints.
+This specific endpoint publishes all draft records except for variables drafts.
+Variable drafts can be published through the next described endpoint.

-Example: Publish non variable draft OOD1200000005-PROV1 using native-id orderoption1.
-Note: if Content-Type is passed in, use it, otherwise use the format stored in the database for OOD1200000005-PROV1.
+Example: With the exception of variable drafts, publish a draft record such as an order option with the order option draft concept id of OOD1200000005-PROV1 and a new native-id of orderoption1 for the record to be published.
+Note: The CMR will use the HTTP header Content-Type if it is passed in to describe the to be published records format.
+Otherwise the CMR will assume the format of the new record to be published is the same as the draft record.

 ```
 curl -XPUT \